-- Pharmacy professionals across health and care systems to deliver medicines optimisation for patients as part of an integrated system; - Clinical pharmacy services into primary care networks building on the NHS Five Year Forward View and NHS Long Term Plan.
+- Pharmacy professionals across health and care systems to deliver medicines optimisation for patients as part of an integrated system. - Clinical pharmacy services into primary care networks building on the NHS Five Year Forward View and NHS Long Term Plan.

 The CPCF agreement for 2019-202413 sets out the ambition for developing new clinical services for community pharmacy as part of the five-year commitment.
 The programme paid for via the PhIF will pilot and evaluate these services with the intention of incorporating them into the national framework depending on pilot evaluations.
+Negotiations for the framework agreement from 2024 are ongoing.